f135ta/SimpleProxy/README.md

 Simple Proxy is a simple extension library built to solve the problem of Aspect Orientated Programming in Net Core projects.

-### How do I get started?
+### Installation Options
-Download the code and build the project in Visual Studio.
+- Download the code and build the project in Visual Studio.
 SimpleProxy.dll will be built.
 Reference this file in your Net Core project.

-or

-Its available as a nuget package: https://www.nuget.org/packages/SimpleProxy/1.0.0#
+- Its available as a nuget package: https://www.nuget.org/packages/SimpleProxy/1.0.0#
+- Install-Package SimpleProxy -Version 1.0.0

+### Getting Started
 The code also contains a SampleApp which shows the code running, and a simple example of how it is configured.

 Building your own interceptors is a simple process.